-Andrews enters his seventh season at the helm of the men's soccer program in 2016.
+Andrews enters his eighth season at the helm of the men's soccer program in 2017.

 In 2014 Andrews and the Eagles went 8-11 with an even 2-2 record in KIAC play during the regular season.
 They were ousted in the KIAC Tournament Semifinals via 1-0 overtime loss to Point Park.
 The Eagles finished 11-8 in 2013, advancing to the KIAC finals but falling just short of the fourth title in program history.
 After tying a school record with 14 wins in 2011, Andrews' squad put together a 12-7-1 season in 2012

 In that 14-win, record-setting season, Andrews led the Eagles to a share of their third straight regular season KIAC title and the third KIAC Championship in program history.
 The Eagles tied a program record with 14 wins, opposing just six losses and two draws.
 The Eagles fell one goal shy of advancing to the NAIA Tournament with a 3-2 loss to Roberts Wesleyan in the play in game for the National Tournament.

 Despite compiling a 3-10-4 overall record in 2010 the Eagles still earned a share of the KIAC Regular Season championship in Andrews' first season.
 The Eagles were undefeated in four conference matches (2-0-2) for the first time in school history.

 During his time as the head coach of the Asbury squad Andrews has coached 23 All-Conference Players including Conference Players of the Year five times (Dylan Fouts 3x, Trent Popp 2x).
 He's was also named KIAC Coach of the Year in 2011.